 Chickens and Co.

-We actually have two of our original hens as well, Paisley and Roxy are still laying eggs and they are both 5 years old.
-We have barred rock chickens, lavender orpingtons, buff sussex, crested creme legbars, australorps, anconas and copper marans.
-We also have a few silkies a rooster named Froto for his hairy feet and a Chinese Show Girl named FIfi.
+We have crested creme legbars and light brahams.
 We get several home grown barn yard specialties as a hen or two always seem to find a shed or corner that we haven't checked in awhile and go broody on us.
 We also have some old english bantams just for the fun of their spunky personalities.

-We just recently added guineas to our menagerie.
+We also have guineas in our menagerie.
 We found an assortment of varieties and have ended up with several kinds.
 We ended up with french, white, pearl, lavender and pied.
 So cute right now.
 But not for long.
 Can't wait to see how they will all turn out.
-And boy do we need them.
-The flies and mosquitoes are horrible.

 Farm hands and feet

 The hands and feet are what keeps the farm running.
-Dad, mom and our kiddos are the chore keepers.
+We are the chorekeepers.
 Then we have our four legged friends.
-We have our farm cats.
-Callie lives inside and keeps the mice outside.
-And she likes to enjoy a daily walk about outside.
+Callie is the indoor cat.
+She lives inside and keeps the mice outside.
+At times, she likes to enjoy a daily walk about outside.
 She has been with us for many many years.
 I think she actually believes that the children are hers.
 We have a few farm cats to rid the farm of pesky mice.

 We have an Anatolian Shepherd, livestock guardian dog (LGD).
 She is as sweet and laid back as they come.
 She watches over the farm and protects her home with a smile.
 She is very serious about her work.
-Even when the kids try to coerce her into the house, she lays down and grumbles as if to say, "Oh, you know I can't".
+She does not tolerate squabbles between the animals.
+As soon as a dispute starts, she is there to break it up.
 And last but not least is Zoe.
-She is a little couch potato mix.
+She is a little couch potato during the day.
+But at night she is right beside our LDG protecting the farm.
 She has been around longer than any of the other dogs that have come, eaten chickens and gone on to other homes.
 She has quite a lofty opinion of herself.